jahleeljackson/essays/README.md

 6. Introspective analysis and evaluation against nobler ideals.

     At this moment in my life, I do not subscribe to any of the existing religious dogma or texts (Bible, Quran, Torah, etc.).
-As a result it can be difficult to ignore and/or submit the lower, animalistic impulses and behaviors present in my biology.[[1.10]](#110) In my experience, surrender to these lower impulses has degraded over happiness, satisfaction, and fulfillment.
-Unfortunately for homo sapiens, many of these lower impulses produce a drive towards practices of instant gratification&ndash; which almost always incurs negative consequences.
+As a result it can be difficult to ignore and/or submit the lower, animalistic impulses and behaviors present in my biology.[[1.10]](#110) In my experience, surrender to these lower impulses has degraded my overall happiness, satisfaction, and fulfillment.
+Unfortunately for homo sapiens, many of these lower impulses produce a drive towards practices of instant gratification&ndash; which almost always incur a less obvious negative consequence.
 In order to circumvent this paradox of human nature where there are proverbial weights constantly dragging us down as we march upwards to higher concepts like fulfillment and enjoyment, I have placed periodic internal inspection, and self-evaluation against ideals like discipline, wisdom, and accountability as parameters in my preferred reality.

     sine qua nons: